binaryphile/concorde/README.md

 ### Getting a Heredoc

 Heredocs are multiline strings which bash reads without requiring quotes.
-Instead, bash uses a user-specified marker to delimit the beginning and end of the string.
-Here's an example, where the marker is the string `EOS`:
+Instead, bash uses a user-specified tag to delimit the beginning and end of the string.
+Here's an example, where the tag is the string `EOS`:

 ``` bash
 read -rd '' value <<'EOS'